bokkypoobah/SvandisCrowdsaleContractAudit/audit/README.md

 ## Risks

 * There are several configuration parameters in the smart contracts (`withdrawWallet` and `tierToRates`) that need to be set correctly for the sale to operate as expected.
 These will need to be checked carefully after deployment to ensure that the sale runs smoothly.
+  * After deploying the contracts to mainnet and configuring the parameters, I would recommend whitelisting a test account, sending a small amount (e.g. 0.01 ETH) and checking the tokens transferred and that the ETH ends up in the correct withdrawWallet.
 * Ethers contributed to the crowdsale/token contract are transferred directly to the crowdsale wallet, and tokens are transferred from the crowdsale/token contract to the contributing account.
 This reduces the severity of any attacks on the crowdsale/token contract.

 <br />